 development of hand movements with objects (toys).

 Dear Parents!
-I want to offer speech therapy massage for your children.
+I would like to offer speech therapy massage for your children.

-It can be performed before speech therapy classes or in the morning when the child woke up.
+It can be done before speech therapy sessions or in the morning when the child wakes up.

-To do it, guess the time when the child is in a good mood so that the baby is relaxed and does not experience negative emotions for a new type of exercise.
+To do this, guess the time when your child good mood so that the baby is relaxed and does not experience negative emotions towards the new type of exercise.

-Massage will positively influence the development of sensitivity in your children, help strengthen the muscles of the lips and tongue.
+Massage will have a positive effect on the development of sensitivity in your children and will help strengthen the muscles of the lips and tongue.

-1. Put your index fingers at the wings of the nose and carry out stroking movements with pressure to the corners of the mouth, along the nasolabial folds.
+1. Place your index fingers at the wings of the nose and carry out stroking movements with pressure towards the corners of the mouth, along the nasolabial folds.
 8-10 times.

-2. Put your index fingers in the middle of the upper lip and rub it to the corners of the mouth.
+2. Place your index fingers in the middle of your upper lip and rub it towards the corners of your mouth.
 8-10 times.

-3. Put your index fingers in the middle of the lower lip and rub it with pressure to the corners of the mouth.
+3. Place your index fingers in the middle of your lower lip and rub it with pressure towards the corners of your mouth.
 8-10 times.

-4. With the thumb and forefinger of the right hand, first pinch the upper lip from one corner of the mouth to the other, then the lower one.
+4. Using the thumb and index finger of your right hand, pinch first upper lip from one corner of the mouth to the other, then the bottom.
 8-10 times each lip.

-5. With the index finger of the right hand, we tap over the upper lip and under the lower lip clockwise.
-Tapping should be active, the strength of the movements gradually increases.
+5. Using the index finger of your right hand, tap above the upper lip and under the lower lip clockwise.
+The tapping should be active, the strength of the movements gradually increasing.

-6. Place the index fingers in the corners of the lips and collect the upper lip to the middle, then stretch the lips again, and then collect the lower lip in the same way.
+6. Place your index fingers in the corners of your lips and gather your upper lip towards the middle, then stretch your lips again, and then use the same technique to gather your lower lip.
 8-10 times.

 TONGUE MASSAGE

-When performing an activating (firming) massage, you should pay attention to the following points:
+When performing an activating (strengthening) massage, you should pay attention to the following points:

-1. Movements during firming massage are active, intense and directed mainly from the root of the tongue to the tip;
+1. Movements during a strengthening massage are active, intense and directed mainly from the root of the tongue to the tip;

-2. Mainly kneading and rubbing techniques are used;
+2. The techniques of kneading and grinding are mainly used;

-3. As a rule, with a reduced tone of the muscles of the tongue, the gag reflex is also reduced, so massage movements in this case can be quite active even in the region of the root of the tongue;
+3. As a rule, with reduced muscle tone of the tongue, the gag reflex is also reduced, so massage movements in this case can be quite active even in the area of the root of the tongue;

-4. With reduced muscle tone, as a rule, hypersalivation (increased salivation) is observed, therefore, before and during the massage, the adult offers the child to swallow saliva.
+4. With reduced muscle tone, as a rule, hypersalivation (increased salivation) is observed, therefore, before performing the massage and during the massage, the adult invites the child to swallow saliva.

-An activating massage may include the following movements.
+An energizing massage may include the following movements.

-1. Grinding in the horizontal direction.
-Thumb on top, middle and index finger on the bottom.
+1. Grinding in a horizontal direction.
+Thumb on top, middle and index finger on bottom.
 Rubbing the muscles of the tongue from root to tip on one side of the tongue, then on the other.

 2. The position of the fingers is the same.
-Grinding muscles of the tongue are spiral
+Rubbing the muscles of the tongue into a spiral shape

-direction on one side of the tongue, then on the other.
+direction from one side of the tongue, then from the other.

 4. Thumb and index fingers are on the side surfaces

 language.
-Squeeze the tongue from the side surfaces.
-Keep your tongue clenched
+Squeeze the tongue from the sides.
+Keep your tongue tight

-position 1 - 2 s, move the fingers a little and repeat the movement.
+position 1 - 2 s, move your fingers a little and repeat the movement.

 5. The position of the fingers is the same.
-With your right hand, squeeze the tongue from the side surfaces, and use the thumb and forefinger to carry out grinding movements, gradually moving from the root to the tip of the tongue.
+Right hand squeeze the tongue from the side surfaces, and with your thumb and forefinger make rubbing movements, gradually moving from the root to the tip of the tongue.

-6. Thumb and forefinger to carry out pinching movements along the edge of the tongue.
+6. Using your thumb and index finger, make pinching movements along the edge of the tongue.

-7. Patting the muscles of the tongue with a spatula (or corrugated surface
+7. Patting the tongue muscles with a spatula (or a grooved surface

-8. Vibrate the tongue with a wooden spatula, which is applied to the tip of the tongue for 10-15 seconds.
-On the lower teeth of the child, so as not to injure the mucous membrane of the lower surface of the tongue, you can put a gauze roller.
+8. Vibrate the tongue using a wooden spatula, which is applied to the tip of the tongue for 10-15 s.
+You can place a gauze roller on the child’s lower teeth to avoid damaging the mucous membrane of the lower surface of the tongue.

-If the baby's skin is very dry, you can use a small amount of baby cream.
+If your baby's skin is very dry, you can use a small amount of baby cream.

-2. Strengthening of the facial muscles is carried out by stroking, kneading, rubbing, vibration.
+2. Strengthening the facial muscles is carried out by stroking, kneading, rubbing, vibration.

 3. After 4-5 light movements, the strength increases, they become pressing, but not painful.